Skip to main content

 Step 3: Execute the Pipeline

-1. Open tutorials/varenyk_shop/schedule_nightly
+1. Open varenyk_shop/schedule_nightly

 2. Execute it on the same PostgreSQL database